 Passport and visas

+FOR SUMMER PROGRAM STUDENTS.
 American citizens do not need a VISA to visit Italy for up to 90 days.
 However, their passport must be valid at least three months after the intended day of departure from Europe.
-International students should check whether they need a VISA, and find information on how to obtain one, on the website of the Italian Ministry of Foreign Affairs at vistoperitalia.esteri.it/home/en.
+RILA Summer Programs are only 42 days long; therefore, you will not need a VISA unless you extend your stay in Italy before or after the program.
+In case you plan to be in Italy for more than 90 days, you will be responsible to obtain a tourist VISA for yourself.
+(RILA’s Summer Programs are too short to justify a VISA request, thus RILA must not be indicated on VISA applications).
+Students who plan to extend their stay in Italy, as well as all international students, should check whether they need a VISA, and find information on how to obtain one, on the website of the Italian Ministry of Foreign Affairs at vistoperitalia.esteri.it/home/en.

 Your passport is your most valuable possession while abroad.
 Be sure to treat it with great care.
 Make a photocopy of the first page of your passport.
 Keep the copy with you at all times, preferably in something that can be concealed underneath your clothing.
 Leave the passport safely in your apartment.
 In any case, absolutely do not carry your passport in a backpack, a handbag or in the back pocket of your pants!
 These are easy targets for pickpockets, especially on buses or in crowded areas.